Craytor/HTML-and-Javascript-A-Book-for-Beginners/javascript.md

 Unlike client-side scripting, server-side scripting is code that is executed and ran on the server and not on the client.
 By using server-side scripting, you can open may more doors, and do things you couldn’t do with client-side scripting such as accessing a database, making purchases, the list goes on and this is all done securely.
 Server-side scripting does a lot of the process a website may need to do in order to display content such as calculating certain things and retrieving results from a database.
 For code that is stored on a server, it cannot be accessed by the visitor at all, it’s completely locked down and cannot be edited by the user, unlike Javascript.

 ## Getting Started
 Alright, so now that we know what the differences are between client and server-side scripting, we can now begin to utilize the elements of client-side scripting.
 Again, we are choosing this route because we do not have access to a server where we could execute these scripts, and client-side scripting is all executed within the browser.
 So with that being said, these are the main points we will cover with JavaScript.

+We will cover the following in this ection:

+* Logging Data
+* Defining Variables
+* Accessing Variables
+* Displaying Variables (their content)
+* Numerical Operations
+	* Addition
+    * Subtraction
+    * Multiplication
+    * Division
+* Functions
+* Objects
+	* Properties
+    * Methods
+* Events

 For the JavaScript sections, please use a new document with just the following:
 ```
 <html>
     <head>